navjot-nangia/weed_images_app/README.md

 ### Running the App

-Note: Use ngrok to tunnel the app through local computer
+Note: Use ngrok to tunnel the app through local computer: ngrok http 8501